- Search The Registry

 - About Us

 - Creating Support

 - My Account

 *Heavy D was born on this date in 1967.
-He was an African American Hip Hop/Rap artist.
+He was a Black Hip Hop/Rap artist.

 But tragedy found the group at the beginning of its commercial success.
 Troy Dixon, a member of the group known as Trouble T Roy, died in an accident after a show when he fell from an exit ramp.
 Dixon's death was the inspiration for Pete Rock & C.L.
 Smooth's "They Reminisce Over You (T.R.O.Y.)."
 Heavy D was name-checked on the Notorious B.I.G.'s first hit single, "Juicy," in which Biggie Smalls remembered growing up and wanting the kind of fame enjoyed by rap pioneers like Heavy D and Salt 'N Pepa.
 A young Biggie Smalls appeared on Heavy D's 1992 album "Blue Funk."
 Heavy D, the rapper whose real name is Dwight Arrington Myers, is dead at the young age of 44.